Book Now

 Cruise

 It’s no wonder with enthusiasts like those at Hall’s Boat Corporation acting like area historians, you’ll find at least 50 vintage boats on site at any point in the summer.
 The Sagamore has its own historic boat, The Morgan, a 72-foot replica of a nineteenth-century touring vessel.
-Hour-and-a-half tours offer some of the best views the Adirondacks, and, if you’re staying at our resort, a tour is included in your resort fee.
+Hour-and-a-half tours offer some of the best views the Adirondacks, and, if you’re staying at our property, a tour is included in your resort fee.

 Escape